mhalcrow/markdown-cv/index.md

    time, moving from concept and no headcount to delivery with 12 employees in about 18 months.
- * I demonstrated adaptability in managing a disparate group of software engineers, including 1 new hire straight out of college, 4 junior professional hires, 2 experienced professional hires, 2 internal transfers, and 3 engineers with doctorates in security and ML.
+ * I demonstrated adaptability in managing a disparate group of software engineers, including 1 college hire, 4 junior professional hires, 2 experienced professional hires, 2 internal transfers, and 3 engineers with doctorates in security and ML.
  * I designed the kernel instrumentation and the Google service framework, and I led my team's execution on an ambitious vision.
  * I led Machine Learning experts on my team to produce novel